wp-plugins/mxpress/trunk/readme.txt

 = How do I install the plugin? =

-Have a read through our Install Steps on (http://www.mxpress.co.za/ "mxPress Site")
+Have a read through our Install Steps on the Official mxPress Site (http://www.mxpress.co.za/installsteps/)

 = What happens after I have installed the plugin? =